Why owner-side governance

 Why it matters

-Ownership accountability remains absolute, even as delivery and operational control fragments across multiple parties.
-Risk that appears transferred routinely returns to the owner, often without clear visibility or early warning.
+Owner accountability remains absolute, even as delivery and operational control fragments across multiple contractors, operators, and advisors.
+Risk that appears transferred through contracts or interfaces routinely returns to the owner, often late, aggregated, and without clear visibility or early warning.

 Our role

-To govern owner exposure by maintaining independent oversight and control across fragmented delivery and operating environments, ensuring accountability and authority remain aligned.
+To govern owner exposure by maintaining independent, owner-mandated oversight across fragmented delivery and operating environments, ensuring accountability, authority, and decision rights remain aligned.

 Governance applied through